 Wild Child (2008)

-Seeing a wealthy rich blonde girl get sent to a private school to turn into a decent person through the power of love and friendship never gets old.
+Seeing a rich blonde girl gets sent to a private school to turn into a decent person through the power of love and friendship never gets old.
 Wild Child features Emma Roberts as Poppy Moore, who gets sent to Abbey Mount Boarding School in England.
 She finds talent in lacrosse and even finds love.
 But is it enough to change her?
 Is Poppy Moore connected to Abbey Mount in more ways than one?
 Watch and find out.

 I’m not going to lie; this is a cliché teen comedy.
 It’s not bad, but not good.
 It still makes it on the list as it does take place in a private school.
 Emma Roberts must have hurt from carrying this film.
 It’s nice to see her character develop.
 Everything else and everyone else is just there.
 The villain is also not that interesting.
 She is against Poppy for reasons, I guess.
 If you like teen comedies, watch the film.
 But there are better ones on this list.

 Captain Richard Crewe (played by Liam Cunningham) is mispronounced as dead during WWI.
 His daughter Sara Crewe (played by Liesel Matthews) is forced into a life of servitude in a New York private school under the orders of headmistress Miss Maria Minchin (played by Eleanor Bron).
 Her imagination and kindness allow her to survive her mistreatment.

 There is a reason why this movie was nominated for an Oscar.
 First, there is finally a lousy teacher!
 Yes, they exist, and Bron played it excellently.
 Keep in mind this was during WW1.
 Tough times can make or break people.
 However, there were times when the headmistress was brutal for no reason.
 However, her brutality perfectly contrasts Sara’s imagination and naivety.
 Matthews plays a cute and loveable child you just want to protect.
 It’s an entertaining film with a touching moments.
 Tissues will be needed.